-Kiribati Health Champions programme We share a strong connection with our local partner in Kiribati, Teitoiningaina (Catholic Women's Association).
+KIRIBATI HEALTH CHAMPIONS PROGRAMME We share a strong connection with our local partner in Kiribati, Teitoiningaina (Catholic Women's Association).
 For over 40 years, Teitoiningaina has been dedicated to enhancing household food security and promoting healthy lifestyles, while also building resilience to face climate change and disasters.
 Teitoiningaina works with schools, church groups, and various community groups.
-Through our partnership, Caritas is privileged to support Teitoiningaina's transformative work to enrich the lives of people in Kiribati.
-Tebora lives in Kiribati in the sector of Rurete in Bikenibeu Parish, with her husband and four-year-old daughter.
+Through our partnership, we are privileged to support Teitoiningaina's transformative work to enrich the lives of people in Kiribati.

+Tebora, Kiribati.
+Photo: Caritas Aotearoa New Zealand Tebora lives in Kiribati in the sector of Rurete in Bikenibeu Parish, with her husband and four-year-old daughter.
 She has recently enrolled in the Teitoiningaina Health Champions programme and is learning ways to grow nutritional food in the face of a changing climate.
-Faith in Action - Invite a family member, friend, or member of your parish or Lent reflection group to be your prayer partner during Lent.
-Practice praying together and for each other regularly as you prepare for the start of the Easter season. - Make a commitment to perform one small action each day during Lent to prepare your heart for Easter, such as praying a new prayer, doing a good deed for another person, or setting aside some money to donate to those in need.
-Closing prayer E te Ariki, Lord Jesus, when we are challenged to go out, to face temptation and uncertainty, help us to remember that You are with us.
+Find out more about Tebora's story in this video: Tebora's Story Video FAITH IN ACTION Invite a family member, friend, or member of your parish or Lent reflection group to be your prayer partner during Lent.
+Practice praying together and for each other regularly as you prepare for the start of the Easter season.
+Make a commitment to perform one small action each day during Lent to prepare your heart for Easter, such as praying a new prayer, doing a good deed for another person, or setting aside some money to donate to those in need.
+CLOSING PRAYER E te Ariki, Lord Jesus, when we are challenged to go out, to face temptation and uncertainty, help us to remember that You are with us.
 Through the hardships that we face, help us to keep our eyes trained on Your face and our ears tuned to Your voice. Āmene.

-Week 2: SECOND SUNDAY OF LENT Time for Encounter Te Wā mō te Tūtaki
+Time for Encounter Te Wā mō te Tūtaki